 1. Needs Identification:

-The procurement contract process begins with the identification of the goods or services required to meet the organization's business objectives.
+The procurement contract selection process begins with the identification of the goods or services required to meet the organization's business objectives.
 The procurement team collaborates with internal stakeholders, such as business units or departments, to develop clear specifications and requirements for the procurement.

 During this stage, the procurement team considers factors such as the quantity and quality of the goods or services needed, the desired delivery timeframes, and any specific technical or functional requirements.
 They also assess the potential risks and opportunities associated with the procurement and determine the budget and funding sources.